 A practical primer on processing semantic property norm data

-Available feature norms and their format

-Property listing task original work: Toglia and Battig (1978); Toglia (2009); Rosch and Mervis (1975); Ashcraft (1978)

-English: McRae, Cree, Seidenberg, and McNorgan (2005), Vinson and Vigliocco (2008), Buchanan, Holmes, Teasley, and Hutchison (2013), Devereux, Tyler, Geertzen, and Randall (2014), Buchanan, Valentine, and Maxwell (2019)

-Italian: Montefinese, Ambrosini, Fairfield, and Mammarella (2013); Reverberi, Capitani, and Laiacona (2004), Kremer and Baroni (2011)

-German: Kremer and Baroni (2011)

-Portuguese: Stein and de Azevedo Gomes (2009)

-Spanish: Vivas, Vivas, Comesaña, Coni, and Vorano (2017)

-Dutch: Ruts et al. (2004)

-Blind participants: Lenci, Baroni, Cazzolli, and Marotta (2013)

-I’m sure there are more, here’s what we cited recently.

-Define concept, feature for clarity throughout - make sure you use these two terms consistently.

-Pointers about how to collect the data

-instructions, generation, verification, importance

-I really like the way the CSLB did it: https://cslb.psychol.cam.ac.uk/propnorms

-They showed the concept, then had a drop down menu for is/has/does, and then the participant typed in a final window.
-That type of system would solve about half the problems I am going to describe below about using multi-word sequences.
-Might be some other suggestions, but for that type of processing, you could do combinations and have more consistent data easily.

-Typical operations performed on features

-Figure 1: Flow chart of proposed semantic processing feature steps.
+Figure 1: Flow chart illustrating how feature listings are recoded to obtain a standard feature format.

-In the next several sections, we provide a tutorial using R on how data from the semantic property norm task might be processed from raw input to finalized output.
+Due to the productivity in language, a semantic feature can be expressed in a myriad of ways.
+Without any further processing, many features will be expressed in an idiosyncratic way, despite the fact that they capture the same meaning.
+For example, the fact that bicycles have two wheels is expressed as <two wheels>,<two wheeled>, <weels>, <wheels>, <has wheels>.
+The next sections provide a tutorial on how data from the semantic feature listing (SFL) task might be processed from raw input to a more compact feature output.
+The tutorial is written for R and is fully documented, such that users can adapt it to their language of choice.
 Figure 1 portrays the proposed set of steps including spell checking, lemmatization, exclusion of stop words, and final processing in a multi-word sequence approach or a bag of words approach.
 After detailing these steps, the final data form will compared to previous norms to determine the usefulness of this approach.

 Materials and Data Format

-The data for this tutorial includes 16544 unique concept-feature responses for 226 concepts from Buchanan et al. (2019) that were included in McRae et al. (2005), Vinson and Vigliocco (2008), and Bruni, Tran, and Baroni (2014).
-The data should be structured in tidy format wherein each concept-feature observation is a row and each column is a variable (Wickham, 2014).
-Therefore, the data includes a word column with the normed concept and an answer column with the participant answer, as shown in Table ??.
+The data for this tutorial includes 16,544 unique concept-feature responses for 226 concepts from Buchanan et al. (2019).
+The concepts were taken from McRae et al. (2005), Vinson and Vigliocco (2008), and Bruni, Tran, and Baroni (2014).
+The concepts include XX nouns, YY verbs, and ZZ adjectives.
+The data consist of a text file where concept-feature observation is a row and each column is a variable.
+An example of this raw data is shown in Table ??.

 This data was collected using the instructions provided by McRae et al. (2005), however, in contrast to the suggestions for consistency detailed above (Devereux et al., 2014), each participant was simply given a large text box to include their answer.
 Each answer includes multiple embedded features, and the tutorial proceeds to demonstrate potential processing addressing the data in this nature.
 With structured data entry for participants, the suggested processing steps are reduced.